influxdata/kube-influxdb/README.md

     * [link](https://github.com/kubernetes/helm/blob/master/docs/install.md)
   - Run `helm init` to install `tiller` in your cluster
     * [link](https://github.com/kubernetes/helm/blob/master/docs/install.md#installing-tiller)

+OSS kubernetes Cluster:

+- Once you deploy the cluster, open the port 30000-35000 in security group for NodePort

 - Have a `daemon-set` configuration on the `master node` of the cluster for `telegraf-ds`
   - Execute following command on master node.